 Of course the idea behind having multiple plays is to try to create mismatches, exploit weaknesses in the other team’s block/defense, and the like.
 If your team has the quality to execute different plays then it makes sense to diversify your play.
 The question is who makes those play calls.

 In football it used to be that quarterbacks called their own plays.
 These days that’s largely no longer the case.
 The exception would be audibles before the ball is snapped based on the opposing defense’s positioning.
 Nowadays plays are called from the sidelines by the coaching staff, sometimes in quite creative ways with hand signals, posters, and other visuals.
-With some team even the audibles are called from the sideline.
+Often now even the audibles are called from the sideline.

 In volleyball the pattern has generally been the opposite.
 The setter is the one making the offensive play call, usually right before the serve.
 Sometimes the coach makes a play call in a specific situation.
 I can remember an instance when I was at Brown where I told the setter to give our OPP a back 2 in a serve receive play because the opposing OH was starting near the antenna and would struggle to get in on the faster set.
 It wasn’t a play, per se.
 It was just pointing out a specific mismatch.